Irrational-Encoding-Wizardry/guide.encode.moe/encoding/resampling.md

 increasingly popular in recent times.
 This is because
-they aren’t subject to the technical limitations of convolution-based resamplers, which beyond a certain point only trade one artifact for another, and thus produce much higher quality upscales.
+they aren’t subject to the technical limitations of convolution-based resamplers—which beyond a certain point only trade one artifact for another—and thus produce much higher quality upscales.

 ##### NNEDI3

-This is the current de-facto standard for high-quality upscaling, because it generally produces equally sharp or sharper images than conventional scalers, but doesn’t exhibit any major artifacting such as haloing, ringing or aliasing.
+This is the current de-facto standard for high-quality upscaling because it generally produces equally as sharp or sharper images than conventional scalers, while avoiding any major artifacting such as haloing, ringing or aliasing.

 Nnedi3 was originally conceived as a deinterlacer;